Editor’s Note: This post was updated on November 15, 2018, for accuracy and comprehensiveness. It was originally published on October 23, 2015

 Step 1: Decide Which Goal Comes First

-If you aren’t sure where to begin, here’s a guide that will help you decide which starting point is best for you.
+If you still aren’t sure where to begin, here’s a guide that will help you decide which starting point is best for you.

 Step 2: Find the Point of Diminishing Returns